Knowledge Base provides a centralized, searchable and secure knowledge management system that can be set up in minutes.

-The first step for setting up your Knowledge Base Cloud Part® is to decide the permissions for users.
+The first step for setting up your Knowledge Base Web Part is to set the permissions for users.

-- Click the gear wheel at the top of your SharePoint site and click Site Settings.
+- Click the gear wheel at the top of your SharePoint site and click Site Permissions.

 - To set Site Admins, click on SPXKnowledgebaseAdmin, then on the page that opens, click New, then Add Users.
 This will bring up a box that will allow you to invite users to this group.